Stuart Forster discusses travel photography in Nova Scotia, including some of his favourite locations and photography tours that depart from Halifax.

-Nova Scotia’s principal hub for air passengers is Halifax Stanfield International Airport (YHZ), 35km from the centre of the provincial capital.
+Nova Scotia’s principal hub for air passengers is Halifax Stanfield International Airport (YHZ), 35 kilometres (22 miles) from the centre of the provincial capital.
 The Metro X bus service (320) runs between the airport and Halifax in under an hour.
 An Airport Express shuttle service operates from 1 May to 31 October.
 Taxis are also an option.

 Westjet operates flights to Nova Scotia from London Gatwick.
 Direct seasonal services from Dublin and Glasgow fly from April into October.